drug-design/course/docs/chapters/conformational-analysis.md

 ### Molecular Dynamics
 *[Molecular Dynamics]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system

-Molecular dynamics provide an alternative approach to determine the preferred conformers and the global minimum of a molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/molecular-dynamics-cc82c218'><i class='fa fa-play' aria-hidden='true'></i></button>Molecular dynamics provide an alternative approach to determine the preferred conformers and the global minimum of a molecule.
 This is achieved by the simulation of the dynamical motions of the molecule as it vibrates and undergoes internal rotation.
 *[Molecular dynamics]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system
 *[global minimum]: The global minimum of a function is the smallest value it takes on over its entire range of possibilities